seerge/g-helper/docs/README.md

 #### It says, that app is already running
 Please check system tray for a (G) icon.
 By default windows is keen to hide all icons, so you may need to click ^ to see them all.
 I would advise to right click on Task Bar select Task Bar Settings -> Other System Tray icons -> Mark G-Helper to be always ON.

-#### App doesn't start / or crashes, what should I do ?
+#### App doesn't crash or doesn't work properly what should I do ?
 Open "Event Viewer" from start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.

+#### Battery charge limiter is not working
+Open application log.text from ``%AppData%\GHelper`` .
+If you see something like ``BatteryLimit = 60 : OK`` there (with your selected limit).
+App has done everything it could to set a limit.
+It could be that MyASUS or other Asus services are overwriting this limit after.
+You may want to right click and save this [debloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) and then right-click Run it As Admin.
+It will stop not mandatory asus services.

 #### Can I use MyASUS app along with G-Helper?
-Sure, you can!
-The only problem is that MyASUS may override the battery charge limit that you set before.
+You can, the only problem is that MyASUS may override the battery charge limit that you set before.
 My advice in such a situation would be to set the same limit (i.e. 80%) in both MyASUS and G-Helper.

 #### How do I set Mute Microphone to M3?
 This function is handled by Asus Optimization Service (therefore G-helper doesn't interfere and doesn't touch this function).
 Make sure that this service is up and running